print(): Print Objects To File Function

 user-1@vm:~/Documents$

-In the python file below we are making a single call to the print function, however this time we are passing multiple comma separated strings to the print function.
+In the Python file below we are making a single call to the print function, however this time we are passing multiple comma separated unnamed arguments to the print function.

 #!/usr/bin/python3